Previous

 Defined vulnerable groups

-I am a student aged 16-19 inclusive and am an unaccompanied asylum seeker or am living in Foster Care or am a care leaver
+I am a student aged 16-19 inclusive or am living in Foster Care (may include unaccompanied asylum seekers) and am a care leaver

 • You will not be financially assessed but will need to provide a letter from your social worker or leaving care advisor to confirm your status